-Mr. Vic Fazio became a senior partner at Clark & Weinstock, a strategic communications consulting firm in 1999, after serving as a Member of Congress for 20 years representing California's third congressional district.
+Mr. Vic Fazio was named Senior Advisor at Akin Gump Strauss Hauer & Feld LLP in May 2005 after serving as senior partner at Clark & Weinstock since 1999.
+Prior to that Mr. Fazio was a Member of Congress for 20 years representing California's third congressional district.
 During that time he served as a member of the Armed Services, Budget and Ethics Committees and was a member of the House Appropriations Committee where he served as Subcommittee Chair or ranking member for 18 years.
 Mr. Fazio was a member of the elected Leadership in the House from 1991-1998 including four years as Chair of his Party's Caucus, the third ranking position.
 From 1975 to 1978, Mr. Fazio served in the California Assembly and was a member of the staff of the California Assembly Speaker from 1971 to 1975.
-He is a member of numerous boards including The California Institute, Coro National Board of Governors, the Campaign Finance Institute, the Faith & Politics Institute, the Bryce Harlow Foundation and the U.S. Capitol Historical Society.
+He is a member of the board of directors of various private companies and non-profit organizations including the American Political Science Association, the Energy Future Coalition, the Campaign Finance Institute, the Bryce Harlow Foundation and the U.S. Capitol Historical Society.
 Mr. Fazio serves as a member of the Board of Governors of the American Stock Exchange.